open-cloud/open-cloud.github.io.old/userguide.md

 Users access OpenCloud by logging into the portal at [portal.opencloud.us](http://portal.opencloud.us).
 New users register through the same portal, with the request approved by the PI (Principle Investigator) at their home site.
-Sites join OpenCloud through an off-line process that starts by sending email to
-<support@opencloud.us>.

 Once the user has an account, the following steps are a quick guide to utilizing OpenCloud resources: